idfive/UniCal/README.md

 ### .htaccess modifications: ###

-Some modifications are neccesary to both re-route social bots the actual node page (php) of the main site, in order for bots to be able to scrape event information, and another to allow use of non-hashbang urls.
-The second is neccesary to tell/trick drupal into not looking for a page at that path, but rather redirect to the calendar, and let it take the url from there.
-Neccesary in order to go directly to an event page/etc. The following rules assume that your events are in the standard UniCal format of /event/NID/TITLE.
+Some modifications are necessary to both re-route social bots the actual node page (php) of the main site, in order for bots to be able to scrape event information, and another to allow use of non-hashbang urls.
+The second is necessary to tell/trick drupal into not looking for a page at that path, but rather redirect to the calendar, and let it take the url from there.
+Necessary in order to go directly to an event page/etc. The following rules assume that your events are in the standard UniCal format of /event/NID/TITLE.